 - The Health and Humanities Exchange (@ UNC-CH on November 11, 2016)

-The Writing Diabetes Study is an intellectual experiment.
-Beyond investigating the research question, this project attempts to enact a truly interdisciplinary and multi-rank approach to collaborative scholarship.
+The Writing Diabetes Study was an intellectual experiment.
+Beyond investigating the research question, this project attempted to enact a truly interdisciplinary and multi-rank approach to collaborative scholarship.